alanwilter/acpype/README.md

    docker pull acpype/acpype:latest
    ```

-   Then, on Linux / MacOS:
-   choose a folder where to work (e.g. contains your PDB, MOL2 or inpcrd/prmtop files) and do:
+   Then, on Linux / MacOS choose a folder where to work (e.g. contains your PDB, MOL2 or inpcrd/prmtop files) and do:

    ```bash